abinit/abinit/doc/tutorial/eph4isotc.md

 and $g_{mn\nu}(\kk, \qq)$ are the e-ph matrix elements discussed in the [EPH introduction](eph_intro).
 For a given phonon wavevector $\qq$, the double delta restricts the BZ integration to transitions between $\kk$ and $\kq$ electron states on the Fermi surface (FS).
-Converging the double-delta integral therefore requires very dense $\kk$-meshes in order to capture enough states on the FS.
+Converging the double-delta integral therefore requires very dense $\kk$-meshes in order to have enough states around the FS.
 The convergence rate is indeed much slower that the one required by the electron DOS at $\ee_F$:

 $$